Heterocyst

 Heterocysts or heterocytes are specialized nitrogen-fixing cells formed during nitrogen starvation by some filamentous cyanobacteria, such as Nostoc, Cylindrospermum, and Anabaena.
 They fix nitrogen from dinitrogen (N_{2}) in the air using the enzyme nitrogenase, in order to provide the cells in the filament with nitrogen for biosynthesis.

 Nitrogenase is inactivated by oxygen, so the heterocyst must create a microanaerobic environment.
-The heterocysts' unique structure and physiology require a global change in gene expression.
+The heterocysts' unique structure and physiology require a global modification in gene expression.
 For example, heterocysts: